Jo Phoenix

 Joanna Phoenix (born 1964) is an academic author and professor of criminology in the United Kingdom.
 Phoenix writes about the policies and laws which surround various sexual activities and the social conditions which underpin them.

-She is known for her gender critical views, having founded the Gender Critical Research Network at the Open University where she was a professor of criminology.
-In 2024, Phoenix sued the university successfully at an employment tribunal for constructive dismissal, victimisation, harassment and direct discrimination.
-In an open letter, 368 of her colleagues had described the Network as "transphobic" and her Head of Discipline had compared her to a "racist uncle" which, the tribunal found, amounted to harassment.
-Following this decision, Open University apologised unreservedly to Phoenix for the hurt and distress this caused.
+She is known for her gender critical views, in particular for asserting the right of women prisoners not to be incarcerated with biological males.
+She was subjected to criticism and harassment for expressing these views as part of her academic work.
+In 2021 the University of Essex apologised to her for the cancellation of a speech she was due to make.
+In January 2024 an employment tribunal found she had suffered victimisation, harassment and discrimination whilst working at the Open University.

 Career

 Phoenix has held academic posts as lecturer in criminology at the University of Middlesex from 1998 to 2000, the University of Bath until 2000 and a variety of posts at the University of Durham until 2013 (reader in criminology, made professor in 2010, deputy head of the Faculty of Social Sciences and Health, Dean of Queens Campus) and Head of the law department at the University of Leicester.
 She was Professor of Criminology at the Open University, before moving to University of Reading.
 Phoenix is a trustee of the Centre for Crime and Justice Studies.

 Her research areas include sex, gender, sexualities, prostitution policy and the experience of women in prison.

+Writing

-She has written two books, Making Sense of Prostitution (1999) and Illegal and Illicit: Sex, Regulation and Social Control (with Sarah Oerton).
+Phoenix has written two books, Making Sense of Prostitution (1999) and Illegal and Illicit: Sex, Regulation and Social Control (with Sarah Oerton).
+She edited Regulating Sex for Sale and several articles and book chapters on the sex industry and experiences of supporting transgender persons in the prison estate.

 Julia O'Connell Davidson, writing in The American Journal of Sociology, described Making Sense of Prostitution as "a study of outstanding depth and perspicacity that makes an important contribution to the body of empirical evidence on prostitution".
-Merl Storr, writing in Feminist Review, had some criticisms of the book but concluded that "its solid refusal to flatten the contradictions of prostitution will certainly make the book valuable to teachers and researchers in the field".
+Merl Storr, writing in Feminist Review, found the policy section weak, the sample size too small, and wanted additional information about the people interviewed; but she concluded that the book's "solid refusal to flatten the contradictions of prostitution will certainly make the book valuable to teachers and researchers in the field".
 Maggie O'Neill, writing in Work, Employment & Society, described the book as "a fascinating account of the author's research into the lives of twenty-one women working as prostitutes in 'mid-city' ...
 The section on violence is very thorough, well researched and argued and adds a great deal to the available literature on violence against women working as prostitutes".

-Phoenix edited Regulating Sex for Sale and several articles and book chapters on the sex industry and experiences of supporting transgender persons in the prison estate.
+Jane Scoular writes that her books describe "the paradox that cannot have escaped the attention of many readers in the field: that the apparent increase in freedom, choice, and diversity in sexual matters is conversely and simultaneously matched by a 'proliferation of laws, policies and guidelines which seek to determine the complex, vast and ever-increasing rules of engagement.